ShauryaJ1/LapseNet_Fall_Detection/README.md

 ### Submitted by Shaurya Jain, Soham Jain, Anmol Karan

 This fall detection system utilizes four datasets: UR Dataset, Multiple Cameras Fall Dataset, CAUCAFall Dataset, UBFC Fall Detection Dataset.
 It employs a CNN and LSTM structure to detect collapses in indoor environments at 100.0% testing accuracy.
+Paper is attached in the repository.